htc-ccis1301/fall-2017/_experiences/fan-page-pt3.md

 ### Layout

-1. Set up the `header` to be fixed on the page  and span the full page width.
-(It should stay in the same position when the page content scrolls.)
-Ensure that no content is hidden under the header on page load.
+1. Set up the `header` to span the full page width.

 2. Set a width of 80% on the `main` content and center it within the page using auto margins.